jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 --------------------------------------------------------------------------------

-Now that we have our map layers loaded into our project, we would like to work specifically with Sulawesi, and in particular, the cases that have been recorded in the South Sulawesi districts.
+Now that we have our map layers loaded into our project, we would like to work specifically with Sulawesi, and in particular, the cases that have been recorded in the Sulawesi Selatan districts.
 Currently our map shows all the cases recorded throughout Indonesia at the time the data was downloaded.

 Open the :guilabel:`Select by Location`.
 We want to select the features in the *cases_gis* file that intersect with the *Sul_sthn_dist* file: